rafaelh/CIPP-EU/GDPR.md

 * Legal claims
 * Obligations and rights

-Compliance with requirements for Trade Unions and Works Councils may also require:
+Compliance with requirements for Trade Unions and Works Councils (Germany) may also require:
-* Notifying
+* Notifying (concerning the rights of the employees)
 * Consulting With
 * Seeking Approval

+Employee personal data collected through monitoring must be held securely, accessed only by those with a legitimate reason, and deleted once no longer needed.
+Monitoring must be necessary, proportional, transparent and legitimate in order to be lawful.